 Size and Growth

-Tradescantia pallida is a relatively delicate plant with thin stems.
+Tradescantia pallida (synonym Setcreasea pallida) is a relatively delicate plant with thin stems.
 It grows in short mounds, reaching a height of just 8″ inches.

 The trailing stems spread up to 18″ inches or more and produce shockingly purple evergreen leaves.

 The v-shaped leaves are narrow and measure 4″ to 6″ inches long.
-When grown outdoors, the spreading plant provides weedy ground cover.
+When grown outdoors, this purple queen wandering jew can provide weedy ground covers.

-The stems are fragile, especially with younger plants.
+The stems of Purple Heart are fragile, especially with younger plants.
 If kicked or stepped on, the stems may break.